How Do I Know If My Baby Is Getting Enough Milk?

 How soon should I see signs that my baby is getting enough milk?

-Most babies show increasing wet diapers within the first week and steady weight gain by the second week.
+Most babies show increasing wet diapers within the first week and begin steady weight gain by the second week.

 Does poor weight gain always mean low milk intake?